Hazy142/cd-git-Rep-Rip-Re-Imagined/README.md

 This application is a **proof-of-concept and is not secure for production use**.

-The current architecture embeds the `GEMINI_API_KEY` directly into the client-side JavaScript bundle.
-This means **anyone who visits the deployed web page can easily find and use your API key at your expense.**
+The current architecture requires the `API_KEY` to be available in the client-side JavaScript environment.
+This means **if you build it into the bundle, anyone who visits the deployed web page can easily find and use your API key at your expense.**

 For a production-ready version, all interactions with the Gemini API must be moved to a secure backend server that protects the API key.